Rafael Berges

-Rafael Berges Martín (born 21 January 1971) is a Spanish former professional footballer who played as a left-back, currently a manager.
+Rafael Berges Martín (born 21 January 1971) is a Spanish former professional footballer who played as a left-back.
+He is currently manager of Gibraltar Football League club Lynx.

 Club career

 Born in Córdoba, Andalusia, Berges started playing for local Córdoba CF in the lower leagues.
 In the 1991–92 campaign he joined CD Tenerife, going on to spend two years in La Liga at the Estadio Heliodoro Rodríguez López.

 Signing with RC Celta de Vigo in 1993, Berges went on to make nearly 200 overall appearances and score seven league goals for the Galicians.
 He took part in no games in his final two seasons, however, due to recurrent injuries.

 At the end of 2001–02, aged 31, Berges retired with his first club Córdoba, now in the Segunda División.
 His second spell was cut short, again due to several physical problems.

 International career

 Berges was first-choice for Spain at the 1992 Summer Olympics, as the nation won the gold medal on home soil.
 He scored twice, including in the 2–0 semi-final win over Ghana.